Aviation in Australia: Until World War II

-Post World War II
+Post-World War II

 By the end of the Second World War, there were only nine domestic airlines remaining, eight smaller regional concerns and Australian National Airways (ANA), a conglomerate owned by British and Australian shipping interests which had a virtual monopoly on the major trunk routes and received 85% of all government air transport subsidies.

 The Chifley Government's view was summed up by Minister for Air, Arthur Drakeford: "Where are the great pioneers of aviation? .....
 We discover that one by one the small pioneer enterprises are disappearing from the register.
 It is the inevitable process of absorption by a monopoly."
 Air transport, the government believed, was primarily a public service, like hospitals, the railways or the post office.
 If there was to be a monopoly at all, then it should be one owned by the public and working in the public interest.

+QantasLink Embraer E190 landing at Adelaide Airport, United Airlines Boeing 787-9 taxiing in background.

 In August 1945, only two days after the end of World War II, the Australian parliament passed the Australian National Airways Bill, which set up the Australian National Airways Commission (ANAC) and charged it with the task of reconstructing the nation's air transport industry.
 In keeping with the Labor government's socialist leanings, the bill declared that licences of private operators would lapse for those routes that were adequately serviced by the national carrier.
 From this time on, it seemed, air transport in Australia would be a government monopoly.
 However, a legal challenge (Australian National Airways Pty Ltd v Commonwealth), backed by the Liberal opposition and business interests generally, was successful and in December 1945, the High Court ruled that the Commonwealth did not have the power to prevent the issue of airline licences to private companies.
 The government could set up an airline if it wished, but it could not legislate a monopoly.
 Much of the press objected strongly to the setting up of a public airline network, seeing it as a form of socialisation by stealth.

 The bill was suitably amended to remove the monopoly provisions, and ANAC came into existence in February 1946.
 ANAC formed Trans Australia Airlines (TAA) in 1946, and nationalised Qantas in 1947.
 Qantas's domestic operations, in Queensland, were transferred to TAA, while Qantas continued as an international airline.
 Shortly later, QEA began its first services outside the British Empire, to Tokyo, and services to Hong Kong began around the same time.